Wanaque–Midvale station

-Wanaque–Midvale was a former commuter railroad station of the Erie Railroad's New York and Greenwood Lake Railway branch in Wanaque, New Jersey, United States.
+Wanaque–Midvale station is a defunct commuter railroad station of the Erie Railroad's New York and Greenwood Lake Railway branch in Wanaque, New Jersey, United States.
 When built in 1873, the station served trains running from Pavonia Terminal in Jersey City to Sterling Forest on the New York-New Jersey border alongside Greenwood Lake and trains going to Ringwood on the Ringwood Branch.
 At the time there were two stations, one at Wanaque and one at Midvale.
 The next station northbound towards Sterling Forest was Boardville; heading towards Ringwood it was Erskine.
 The next station south was Haskell.

 A new station was built in 1902.
 Service was cut back from Sterling Forest to Wanaque–Midvale in 1935, when the railroad north of Erskine was abandoned for the construction of roadways through the area, including Passaic County Route 704 (East Shore Road).
 Service on the line continued into the control of the Erie-Lackawanna Railroad, becoming a shuttle service between Mountain View station in Wayne and Wanaque–Midvale from October 25, 1963-September 30, 1966.
 Service on the line ended on September 13, 1966, when the shuttle was eliminated.
 The station depot burned down on December 4, 1967 while vacant.